Death of Michael Jackson: Personal physician

 Murray practiced out of the Armstrong Clinic in Houston.
 The clinic was raided during an investigation of Murray in July 2009.

 Cardiologist Conrad Murray joined Jackson's camp in May 2009 as part of Jackson's agreement with AEG Live, the promoter of his London concerts.
-Murray first met Jackson in Las Vegas when he treated one of Jackson's children.
-AEG Live said Jackson insisted the company hire Murray to accompany him to England.
-During Murray's trial it emerged that AEG employed Murray and that Jackson did not sign the contract for the above-cited employment either.
+Murray first met Jackson in 2006 in Las Vegas when he treated one of Jackson's children.
+AEG Live said that Jackson insisted the company hire Murray to accompany him to England.
+During Murray's trial, it emerged that AEG employed Murray and that Jackson did not sign the contract for that employment.

 Murray said through his attorney that he did not prescribe or administer pethidine or oxycodone to Jackson, but did not say what, if anything, he did prescribe or administer.
-Los Angeles police said Murray spoke to officers immediately after Jackson's death, and during an extensive interview two days later.
-They stressed that they found "no red flag" and did not suspect foul play.
+Los Angeles police said that Murray spoke to officers immediately after Jackson's death and during an extensive interview two days later.
+They stressed they found "no red flag" and did not suspect foul play.
 On June 26, police towed away a car used by Murray, stating that it might contain medication or other evidence.
 The police released the car five days later.

-Politician and minister Jesse Jackson, a friend of Michael Jackson's family, said that the family was concerned about Murray's role.
+Jesse Jackson, a friend of the Jackson family, said that the family was concerned about Murray's role.
 "They have good reason to be ... he left the scene."
-Over the next few weeks, law enforcement grew increasingly concerned about Murray, and on July 22 detectives searched Murray's medical office and storage unit in Houston, removing items such as a computer and two hard drives, contact lists and a hospital suspension notice.
+Over the next few weeks, law enforcement grew increasingly concerned about Murray.
+On July 22, detectives searched Murray's medical office and storage unit in Houston, removing items such as a computer, two hard drives, contact lists, and a hospital suspension notice.
 On July 27, an anonymous source reported that Murray had administered propofol within 24 hours of Jackson's death.
-Investigators had searched Murray's home and office in Las Vegas, as well as a Las Vegas pharmacy.
+Investigators searched Murray's home and office in Las Vegas, as well as a Las Vegas pharmacy.
 Jackson paid Murray per month.

-On February 8, 2010, Murray was charged with involuntary manslaughter by prosecutors in Los Angeles.
-Murray pleaded not guilty and was released after posting US$75,000 bail.
+On February 8, 2010, Murray was charged with involuntary manslaughter by Los Angeles prosecutors.
+He pleaded not guilty and was released after posting $75,000 bail.
 Shortly thereafter, the California Medical Board issued an order preventing Murray from administering heavy sedatives.

-On January 11, 2011, the judge from Murray's preliminary hearing determined that Murray should stand trial for involuntary manslaughter in the Jackson case.
+On January 11, 2011, the judge at Murray's preliminary hearing determined that he should stand trial for involuntary manslaughter in the Jackson case.
 The judge also suspended Murray's license to practice medicine in California.

 After several delays, the jury trial began on September 27, 2011.
-On November 7, 2011, Murray was found guilty of involuntary manslaughter and he was held without bail to await sentencing.
-On November 29, 2011, Murray received the maximum sentence of four years in prison.
+On November 7, 2011, Murray was found guilty of involuntary manslaughter and was held without bail to await sentencing.
+On November 29, 2011, he received the maximum sentence of four years in prison.
 Murray was released on October 28, 2013, due to California prison overcrowding and good behavior.